shakeelzafar3/Voting-dApp-using-Ethereum-and-Solidity/6 - Creating the dApp.md

-The objective of this lesson is to create a project directory for our dApp and install the Pet Shop box.
+Let's create a project directory for our dApp and install the Pet Shop box.
 We will also learn about the directory structure of a Truffle project and start writing our smart contract.
 ## Create Project Directory and Install `pet-shop-box`
 Now let's create a project directory for our dApp in the command line like this:
 ```bash